pwaring/cv/cv.md

     Director & Trustee, December 2015 - Present

     - Vice chair of the main board and member of the finance committee.
-    - Representative and trustee on board of Citizens Advice Greater Manchester.
+    - Member of national Trustee Development Group.

 *   **University of Manchester**